Ishksha/Data-Visualization-and-Storytelling/README.md

 Add annotations and recommendations
 Build executive summary

-📋 Complete Interview Preparation:
-The guide includes detailed answers to all 7 interview questions with:

-📁 Deliverables for GitHub:
+# 📁 Deliverables for GitHub:
 Your repository should include:
 ├── superstore_dashboard.twbx (Tableau workbook)
 ├── screenshots/ (All dashboard views)